G-Valued Galois Deformation Rings when $\ell \neq p$: Moduli Spaces for G-Weil-Deligne Representations

 \begin{proof} Fix $\tau \colon I_{L/K} \to G(E)$.
 It suffices to show every non-empty fiber $X_{N,\tau}$ of the forgetful map $X_\tau \to Y_\tau$ contains a dense open subset on which $\Hcal$ vanishes.
 As this is an open condition, it suffices to find a single closed point $x$ in each irreducible component of $X_{N,\tau}$ for which $\Hcal_x=0$.

-Consider the fiber $X_{N,\tau}$ over a fixed nilpotent $N \in (\Lie G)(E')$ for some finite extension $E'/E$; assume it is non-empty, so that we have additionally a $\Phi \in G(\overline{E})$ such that the relations (1)-(3) of \S \ref{sec:gwd} hold for $\Phi, N, \tau$; in this particular fiber we are only allowed to vary $\Phi$.
-To find an unobstructed point in the fiber, we may work over $\overline{E}$, and to simplify notation, we change notation and let $G$ (and similarly $N$...) be defined over $\overline{E}$.
+Consider the fiber $X_{N,\tau}$ over a fixed $N \in (\Lie G)(E')$ for some finite extension $E'/E$; assume it is non-empty, so that we have additionally a $\Phi \in G(\overline{E})$ such that the relations (1)-(3) of \S \ref{sec:gwd} hold for $\Phi, N, \tau$; in this particular fiber we are only allowed to vary $\Phi$.
+To find an unobstructed point in the fiber, we may work over $\overline{E}$, and to simplify notation, we change notation and let $G$ (and similarly $N$) be defined over $\overline{E}$.
 Fix a square root of $q$ in $\overline{E}$.
+By Remark~\ref{remark:nilpotent}, $N$ is nilpotent.